Build a Turbidity Sensor to Monitor and Control Microalgae Biomass Density

 Let just say you are bored with sampling water to measure turbidity, a gross term indicating any small and suspended particles in water.
 The turbidity reduces light intensity with either an increasing light depth or a higher particle concentration or both.
 So, how to do that?

 To measure turbidity or biomass density, I need to measure the light intensity in the detector side which is converted to a voltage readout.
 One obstacle I had in the beginning to find a suitable sensor that works with the microalgae species I worked with Synechocystis sp.
 PCC 6803.
 This is micro-algae that are in sub-micron size, well-suspended in water, and rather have an extreme lifestyle, converting light energy and reduce carbon dioxide into newly synthesized biomass.
-That is enough about the microalgae.
+That is enough about the microalgae for now.

 Turbidity can be measured by a spectrophotometer.
 The laboratory spectrophotometer is expensive and mostly measures one sample at a time.
 It has a precise tuning motor with a prism that splits to mono wavelength from the primary source generated from a hallogen bulb.
 Available approaches are splitted into two ways: measure photosynthetic biomass by using wavelength to target the pigment of that microalage species.
 For Chlorophyll, a popular wavelength is 680nm, but since there are 6 types of chlorophylls, other wavelengthes could be used as well.
 The other approach is to treat biomass as suspended particles, and use the wavelengths in the region of 730-750 nm or even 850 nm.
 The apparatus is similar in both case: an light source to emit a single wavelength and a detector to detect the reduction of light intensity travelled a fix distance (1cm, 5mm).